PhoenixAki/DragonCave/README.txt

  arrows), boots (increases speed), the boss key, and the crystal.

 +++ NOTES +++:
-Enemies have two modes - "Attack" and "Roam".
+Enemies have two modes - "Attack" and "Roaming".
-In "Attack" mode, the enemies will find the fastest path to the player and attack.
+In "Attack" mode, the enemies will find the shortest path to the player using Breadth First Search and attack when close.
 If the player is hurt, he enters an "invincibility" mode for a short time.
-During player invincibility, the enemies will go back to "Roam".
-When the invincibility period ends, all enemies in range will find the shortest path and attack.
+During player invincibility, the enemies will go back to "Roaming".
+When the invincibility period ends, all enemies in range will return to "Attack" mode and resume finding the shortest path and attacking.
 +++++++++++++

 ========================================================